rrallo/GenomeBrowser/README.md

 mkII - 	This is written in python 2.7.
 It can be easily run from command line by typing...

-Remaining Files - Any remaining files are part of the XCode project structure and should not be modified or edited without appropriate technical knowledge.
+Remaining Files - Any remaining files are part of the Xcode project structure and should not be modified or edited without appropriate technical knowledge.

 ##Additional Notes